BitStore-dev/BitBoost/README.md

 - Improved UI

 # Achievements
-- 20 Stars - Add hCaptcha support (In Progress 🔧)
+- 20 Stars - Add hCaptcha support (✅)
 - 50 Stars - Release Version 3

 # How to use